Vebroll/NAS/readme.md

     - /dev/sdc1:/disk2
   ```

-  Make sure it is totally empty (without any filesystem), otherwise DSM may not format it as a volume.
+  Make sure it is totally empty (without any filesystem), otherwise NAS may not format it as a volume.

 ### How do I change the amount of CPU or RAM?